CodeScop/Oge-Mai-Field-Guide/allquests.md

 - **Requirements:** Collect 10 Essence and 10 Spider Poison
 - **Rewards:** 2 Wooden Keys
 - **Recommendation:** Not a priority, unless you're burning to find out what's inside your Wooden Chests.
 Aracni are still your best source of Spider Poison, and Wignow are your best source of Essence.

+### Scouting Lorsa - Balance

+- **Location:** Floating City of Balance
+- **Unlocked by:** Riza MQ6/Journey Upriver
+- **Type:** Collection
+- **Requirements:** Deliver 5 Lorsa Nests
+- **Rewards:** 1 River Chest
+- **Recommendations:** Depends on how many Lorsa Nests you've got on you.
+(Probably not a lot, and you'll have to travel back to the Desert or Forest to craft them.)
+Still, River Chests are pretty nice to have, and later sidequests will probably have you traveling anyway, so go for it when you're ready.
+(Unless, like me, you wish all Lorsa Nests would burn in the sun.
+Then wait till your anger cools a little.)

 ### Scouting The Land - SC